Matticusau/pr-helper/README.md

 **Required** Set to true to enable the auto merge capabilities

-### `enable-prmerge-pathcheck`

-Set to true to require a path check for auto merge capabilities

 ### `enable-prcomment-automation`

 **Required** Set to true to enable the PR/Issue comment automation